Terrancejpeters/Gold-Team-Web-App/README.txt

 # Gold-Team-Web-App
 A Web App for Computer Science 326

-THe Django files can be found in the gold_team folder
+The Django files can be found in the gold_team folder

 TODO:
 High Priority: